duckdb/duckdb-web/docs/configuration/pragmas.md

 #### Platform

 `platform` returns an identifier for the platform the current DuckDB executable has been compiled for, e.g., `osx_arm64`.
-The format of this identifier matches the platform name as described [on the extension loading explainer]({% link docs/extensions/working_with_extensions.md %}#platforms):
+The format of this identifier matches the platform name as described in the [extension loading explainer]({% link docs/extensions/working_with_extensions.md %}#platforms):

 ```sql
 PRAGMA platform;